RichardDooling/Entertainment_Law/First_Amendment-Violence/First_Amendment-Violence.md

 therefore surely enough to answer any First Amendment objection.

-In *Miller* we held that "serious" value shields depictions of sex from Limiting *Miller*'s exception to "serious" value ensured that "a quotation from Voltaire in the flyleaf of a book would not constitutionally redeem an otherwise obscene publication.'"
+In *Miller* we held that "serious" value shields depictions of sex from limiting *Miller*'s exception to "serious" value ensured that "a quotation from Voltaire in the flyleaf of a book would not constitutionally redeem an otherwise obscene publication.'"
 We did not, however, determine that serious value could be used as a